What Is Sleep Apnea?

 - 3.AHI greater than or equal to 30 events/hour: severe OSA — mandatory treatment

-- 4.Minimum saturation less than 80%: additional severity indicator with elevated cardiovascular risk
+- 4.Minimum saturation below 80%: an additional severity marker that signals elevated cardiovascular risk

 - 5.Elevated microarousal index: correlates with daytime sleepiness and cognitive impairment